birdieee/Daily-Weather-/README.md

-# Weather App - ALX MVP
+# Daily-Weather - ALX Final Project

 A simple, responsive, and visually appealing weather app that provides current weather details for any city in the world.
 This project was created as a part of the ALX program, focusing on delivering a minimal viable product (MVP) with a clean and user-friendly interface.